 Is it difficult to get into the Fullerton College classes?

 Through our partnership with Fullerton College, BVVA students will have access to a Fullerton College Counselor and reserved seats in some Fullerton College courses.

 If you take a Fullerton College class, will it go on your high school transcript?

 Yes, you can have Fullerton College classes added to your high school transcript.
 BVVA will accept up to 40 credits of Fullerton College classes for high school elective credit.
-Although BVVA will apply these credits as electives, these classes may be used in fulfillment of the Cal-State/UC a-g requirements including lab science and foreign language.
+Although BVVA will apply for these credits as electives, these classes may be used in fulfillment of the Cal-State/UC a-g requirements including lab science and foreign language.

-What would my schedule look like at ACCELERATE
+What would my schedule look like at ACCELERATE?

 Each student’s schedule will vary.
 Students typically attend classes at Fullerton College four days per week and attend BVVA the other remaining day in the week.
 Students work on BVVA independent study courses one at a time, finishing each course in four weeks.